Solutions to Use

 Update Your Custom Attributes

-Eventually you may want to add, change, or remove your attributes.
+Eventually you may want to add, change, or delete your attributes.
 You can do this anytime for audiences you created when you first uploaded a CSV file.
 By using the Re-upload option you can upload a replacement CSV file with containing the accounts plus the new or adjusted columns and the values will change across the accounts in the ABM Platform.

 Steps for Re-uploading Custom Attributes